 Student of the year

-The criteria has been deliberately left loose to allow scope for a variety of entries for numerous reasons which could include: academic or personal achievement, overcoming exceptional hardships on order to achieve, or exceptional contribution to the student community.
+The criteria for the awards has been deliberately left loose to allow scope for a variety of entries for numerous reasons which could include: academic or personal achievement, overcoming exceptional hardships in order to achieve, or exceptional contribution to the student community.

 - Schools Link Award - open to any student undertaking a schools link course with us in the current academic year.
 This includes NQs Skills for work courses and Foundation Apprenticeships.